-The announcement of a COVID vaccine and clear conclusion to the US presidential election have served as a boost to the market and in particular, to sectors that had underperformed for most of the year.
-Despite the recent strong performance, it is not certain whether or not the sector's rally will continue into 2021.
-A clearer path toward an end to the pandemic and return to pre-2020 growth levels has emerged, however the timeframe for a full recovery is still unknown due to lingering effects on consumer and business confidence, credit losses and balance sheets.
-Many of the macro concerns that plagued the sector earlier this year are still in place, the Fed has signaled that interest rates will remain at depressed levels for the foreseeable future, and there is still no certainty around sustainable economic growth.
+The news of a COVID-19 vaccine served as a boost to the market and, in particular, to sectors that had underperformed for most of the year.
+The worst performing sectors of 2020 have been the best performing sectors so far in 2021.
+However, while the end of the pandemic and return to pre-2020 growth levels are starting to come into view, the timeframe for a full recovery is still unknown due to lingering effects on consumer and business confidence and balance sheets.
+Many of the macro concerns that plagued the sector before the pandemic are still in place.
+The Fed has signaled that interest rates will remain at depressed levels for the foreseeable future, and there is still no certainty around longer-term higher economic growth.
+As such, the sustainability of the rally in the sector is uncertain.